InsuranceTechnologySolutions/frontend-coding-task/README.md

 ### Error handling
 Currently, if any API request fails, it will silently fail and the user will be unaware of any potential issues.
 If any network requests fail, we should throw an error.
 But we don't want to crash the application if an error is thrown, instead we should display a human readable error message to the user and log the real error message. (a `console.log()` will do for now.)

+### Link the two forms together
+When submitting a Claim, a `coverId` is expected.
+Let the user select a Cover when creating a new Claim and include that coverId in the request to the backend when submitting new Claims.
+In the list of Claims, there should be a new column with a link to a separate page which displays all information regarding that cover.
+The new page can have the following route: `/covers/:coverId`

 ## Full stack tasks